ericguan04/FIRST-Tech-Challenge-Robotics-Programming/README.md

 Notebook that documents all the planning, writing, testing, and debugging of the code used throughout the season.

-* Includes documentation of Blocks and Java (Android Studio) programming
+* Includes documentation of Blocks and Java (Android Studio IDE) programming

 # FTC Control Award